pratikdevelop/Auth0-developement-challenge/README.md

 For judges testing this application:

-- Create your own Auth0 account to test, or
+- Please create your own Auth0 account to test the full authentication and authorization flow.
 - Contact me for test credentials

 ## Challenge Submission